 As mentioned on the About page, many people have forgotten just how big a star Baby Peggy was.
-As we approach the 99th anniversary of Baby Peggy’s debut (March 1921) we think its about time pop culture aficionados and film fans alike realize just how big a star Baby Peggy was.
+We think its about time pop culture aficionados and film fans alike realize just how big a star Baby Peggy was.
 Please note that for events that occurred when she grew up we refer to her as Diana Serra Cary.
 Below are a few selected highlights of her stunning career and legacy:

 Baby Peggy’s Short List of Accomplishments

 *She acted in a film with Clara Bow, visited Pickfair and posed with Douglas Fairbanks and Mary Pickford, was big enough a star to warrant a cameo in 1923′s “Hollywood”

 *Though there were children stars before her (Baby Marie was one) it is arguable that she was the first major female child star, paving the path for the likes of Shirley Temple, Natalie Wood, etc

 *Made over 42 shorts in a 3 year span

 *Debuted before she was even 2 years old and finished her film career at the age of 8

 *Baby Peggy was the last living silent film star and the 2nd oldest person to have appeared in film at the time of her death (Olivia de Havilland being the oldest).

 *By the age of 5 there were Baby Peggy dolls, jewelry, wrapping paper and all sorts of merchandise.
 These items were hot sellers and now go for big dollars on the antique market

 *Was one of the rare child actors who could actually act.
 Beyond acting in her incredible lifetime Diana wrote many books, articles and even ran a card company with her husband (before Hallmark was created)

 *By 1923 she was receiving almost 5,000 fan letters a week.
 For the year of 1922 she received 1.7 million fan letters from all over the world.